junxit/us-congress-bills-114/bill.md

   - **(1)** maximizing the number of people with new access to power and power services;
   - **(2)** improving and expanding the generation, transmission and distribution of power;
   - **(3)** providing reliable power to people and businesses in urban and rural communities;
-  - **(4)** addressing the energy needs of people living in areas where there is little or no access to a power grid and developing plans to systematically increase coverage in rural areas;
+  - **(4)** addressing the energy needs of marginalized people living in areas where there is little or no access to a power grid and developing plans to systematically increase coverage in rural areas;
   - **(5)** reducing transmission and distribution losses and improving end-use efficiency and demand-side management;
   - **(6)** reducing energy-related impediments to business productivity and investment; and
   - **(7)** building the capacity of countries in sub-Saharan Africa to monitor and appropriately and transparently regulate the power sector and encourage private investment in power production and distribution.
-- **(b)** *Effectiveness measurement* In pri­or­i­tizing and expediting institutional efforts and assistance pursuant to this section, as appropriate, such institutions shall use clear, accountable, and metric-based targets to measure the effectiveness of such guarantees and assistance in achieving the goals described in section 3.
+- **(b)** *Effectiveness measurement* In prioritizing and expediting institutional efforts and assistance pursuant to this section, as appropriate, such institutions shall use clear, accountable, and metric-based targets to measure the effectiveness of such guarantees and assistance in achieving the goals described in section 3.
 - **(c)** *Rule of construction* Nothing in this section may be construed to authorize modifying or limiting the portfolio of the institutions covered by subsection (a) in other developing regions.

 ## § 6.
 Leveraging international support